 - They can schedule their time based on where the “biggest fire” is at the time.

 - Juggling all these different focus areas can be overwhelming.
-Usually time will not suffice for at least one of them.
+Usually, time will not suffice for at least one of them.

 - Bias can occur at all the different stages.

-3. Which combination works best?
+Which combination work best?

-In this firm, we aim to be able to provide long-term product design services for clients.
+We are a design firm.
+We aim to be able to provide long-term product design services for clients.
 Agile design process works best in a scenario like that.
 So we went with Option 2 : Our designers take care of UX and UI as well, while our researchers focus only on data collection.

 - We eliminate the pain of information transfer between separate UX- and UI-responsibles, leaving enough time for research.